GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 summary and retained as a compact workflow artifact; no hosted coverage service or secret is required.

+For pull requests, the same job also intersects the tested merge commit's diff with LLVM's detailed source records.
+It reports coverage of changed executable lines, new function entry sites, and native branch outcomes, then ranks the changed locations with the largest misses and suggests the kind of case needed to exercise each one.
+When an artifact exists for the exact target-branch commit, the summary also shows the canonical project coverage change from that base.
+A missing or incompatible base artifact is reported as unavailable rather than substituted with a different commit.
+These PR-specific signals are advisory; the repository canonical branch floor remains the enforced policy.

 Integrated tests are not part of this focused CI coverage pass, but they should still be taken into account, especially for minor physical kernel changes.